o-ran-sc/nonrtric/policy-agent/README.md

 -Consistency monitoring of the SMO view of policies and the actual situation in the RICs -Consistency monitoring of RIC capabilities (policy types)

+To Run Policy Agent in Local:
+Create a symbolic link with below command, ln -s <path to test_application_configuration.json> application_configuration.json

 The agent can be run stand alone in a simulated test mode.
 Then it simulates RICs.
 The REST API is published on port 8081 and it is started by command: